Accessible Websites 101:

 What to look for, where to start, and why it matters

 As a website owner, you might not know where to start with accessibility.
 While many accessibility improvements will require a developer or a designer to update, there are quite a few that are content-based and likely within your scope to implement.

 This is a beginner’s guide to walk you through a couple ways to test your website and some best practices for content creation.

 What is accessibility and why does it matter?

 In general terms, website accessibility means having a website that is usable by everyone.
 This includes people with various visual, mobility, cognitive, physical, psychological and medical abilities, and can be extended to include people with limited access to technology.

-Web Content Accessibility Guidelines (WCAG) Opens in new window are the standards that are used throughout the web to measure accessibility.
+Web Content Accessibility Guidelines (WCAG) Opens in a new window are the standards used throughout the web to measure accessibility.
 So far, only Ontario has legislation around website accessibility, but that’s changing and BC will soon have WCAG minimum standards as well.